November 1, 2019

 All vendors and purchasers of property other than their main home must now provide an IRD number as part of the land transfer process.
 From 1 January 2020, this requirement will apply generally and those buying or selling a main home must also provide an IRD number.

-Non-residents
+Non-residents |

-All non-resident buyers and sellers must provide their tax identification number from their home country, along with current identification requirements such as a passport.
+Offshore buyers may be required to provide a New Zealand bank account number before they can obtain a New Zealand IRD number.
+All non-resident buyers and sellers must provide their tax identification number from their home country, along with current identification requirements such as a passport. |

-Family trusts
+Family trusts |

+A family trust is not exempt from providing an IRD number where a family’s main home is owned by the trust.
 Up till now family trusts haven’t needed IRD numbers unless they operated a business or owned rental properties.
 Now, when the family home is transferred into the trust or when the trust buys or sells property, the trust needs an IRD number.
 Trustees’ own personal IRD numbers aren’t acceptable.
+The requirements also affect changes of title.
+So, if a trustee dies or retires and the new trustee’s name needs to be registered on the property title, the trust needs an IRD number to register the change. |

 Where a vendor is an ‘Offshore RLWT person’, a withholding tax may be required to be deducted from the sales proceeds and paid to the IRD where property is sold within 5 years of acquisition.
 An offshore RLWT person is defined widely and captures owners of property that may appear to be in New Zealand, for example New Zealand registered companies whose majority directors are New Zealand based (but have 1 or more directors based overseas).
 A certificate of exemption may be applied for if certain criteria are met.